Flank/flank-dashboard/docs/12_state_management_investigation.md

 );
 ```

-If we want to subscribe to the authentication updates outside of the UI we can call `loggedInStream.listen()`.
+If we want to subscribe to the authentication updates outside of the UI, we can call `loggedInStream.listen()`.

 In case we want to subscribe to the application state updates we should: